 Finding the right home

 Before you begin looking for your new home, talk with your real estate agent about what you want in a home, why you want to buy a home and where you'd like to live.
-Also, consider sharing information about your lifestyle to help them help you.
+Also, consider sharing information about your lifestyle to help them assist you.

 Ask yourself: Do you need to be near public transportation?
 Do you want a yard?
 Do you need to be within a certain distance from your job?
 What do you want from your community?
 The answers to your questions will guide you home.